khaeru/sdmx/doc/implementation.rst

    - as a value of a certain type (e.g. 'Canada', a :class:`str`), called a Facet;
    - using a Code from a specific CodeList (e.g. 'CA'); multiple lists of codes are possible (e.g. 'CAN').
 See below.

-:class:`.DataStructureDefinition` (DSD)
+:class:`DataStructureDefinition <.BaseDataStructureDefinition>` (DSD)
    Collects structures used in data sets and data flows.
-   These are stored as :attr:`~.DataStructureDefinition.dimensions`, :attr:`~.DataStructureDefinition.attributes`,
+   These are stored as :attr:`~.BaseDataStructureDefinition.dimensions`, :attr:`~.BaseDataStructureDefinition.attributes`,
-   :attr:`~.DataStructureDefinition.group_dimensions`, and
+   :attr:`~.BaseDataStructureDefinition.group_dimensions`, and
-   :attr:`~.DataStructureDefinition.measures`.
+   :attr:`DataStructureDefinition.measures <.v21.DataStructureDefinition.measures>`.

-   For example, :attr:`~.DataStructureDefinition.dimensions` is a :class:`.DimensionDescriptor` object that collects a number of Dimensions in a particular order.
+   For example, :attr:`~.BaseDataStructureDefinition.dimensions` is a :class:`.DimensionDescriptor` object that collects a number of Dimensions in a particular order.
    Data that is "structured by" this DSD must have all the described dimensions.

    See the API documentation for details.